 How do I freeze my credit with Equifax?

 The easiest way to freeze your credit with Equifax is to create an online account and request the freeze through the bureau’s website.
-You’ll then be able to temporarily and permanently remove the block via the website when you’re ready as well.
-You can also call Equifax or mail in a request.
+You’ll then be able to temporarily and permanently remove the block via the website when you’re ready.
+You can also mail in a request.